syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Platform-Framework-Add-Ons.md

 ## Prerequisites

-To install the above platform add-ons, corresponding Essential Studio platform should be installed in the same version.
-If not, prerequisite alert will be displayed.
+To install the above framework add-ons, the corresponding Essential Studio platform in the same version must be installed.
+If this is not the case, a prerequisite alert will be displayed.

 ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn1.png)

 ## Step-by-Step Installation

-The following procedure illustrates how to install Syncfusion Platform Framework Add-On installer.
+The steps below show how to instal the Syncfusion Platform Framework Add-On installer.

-1. Double-click the Syncfusion Platform Framework Add-On installer file.
-Welcome wizard will be displayed.
-Click Next.
+1. Open the Syncfusion Platform Framework Add-On installer file by double-clicking it.
+The welcome wizard will appear.
+Click Next button.

     ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn2.png)

-2. Confirmation to run the Assembly Manager will be displayed.
-Click Next.
+2. The Confirmation to Run the Assembly Manager Window will appear.
+Click the Next button.

-    N> If you do not need the assemblies to be installed in GAC, uncheck the **Run Assembly Manager** checkbox and click Next.
+    N> Uncheck the **Run Assembly Manager** checkbox and click Next if you do not want the assemblies to be installed in GAC.

     ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn3.png)

-3.  **Ready To Install** wizard will be displayed.
-Click **Install** to proceed installation of Syncfusion Platform Framework Add-On installer.
+3. The **Ready To Install** wizard will appear.
+To proceed with the installation of the Syncfusion Framework Add-On installer, click **Install**.

     ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn4.png)

-4. Syncfusion Platform Framework Add-On installation will be started.
+4. The installation of the Syncfusion Framework Add-On will begin.

     ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn5.png)